pedinistar/Flask-Login-Authentication-Demo/README.md

 ## Contributing 🤝
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## License 📜
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact 📧
-If you have any questions or feedback, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).